night0721/lcc/README.md

 # Warning

-Result may not be 100% correct due to coding style, but from testing, code with [suckless coding style](https://suckless.org/coding_style) will be modt accurate due to different method of commenting in code.
+Result may not be 100% correct due to coding style, but from testing, code with [suckless coding style](https://suckless.org/coding_style) will be most accurate due to different method of commenting in code.

 # Contributions
 Contributions are welcomed, feel free to open a pull request.